jaaz10/jaaz10/README.md

 - Web Development

 ## Current Focus
-🔭 I'm currently working on enhancing my skills in [specific area or project] 🌟 Passionate about [your interests, e.g., cybersecurity, cloud computing, etc.]
+🔭 I'm currently working on enhancing my skills in linux and data structures and algorithms.
+🌟 Passionate about learning DevOps

 ## Connect With Me
-[Include links to your LinkedIn, portfolio website, or other professional profiles]
+www.jaazespinoza.com

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!